Some Italian banks risk problems, central bank chief

 Italy's longest post-war recession has created a vicious circle of rising bad debts for its banks, which have tightened the screws on credit for firms and households.

-Bad loans exceed 130 billion euros (110.8 billion pounds) and are expected to keep rising throughout the year, though recent figures from Italy's two biggest lenders, UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), showed a slowdown in the first quarter of 2013.
+Bad loans exceed 130 billion euros and are expected to keep rising throughout the year, though recent figures from Italy's two biggest lenders, UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), showed a slowdown in the first quarter of 2013.

 Visco, who ordered an audit of the country's top 20 banks between the end of 2012 and early 2013, said coverage levels of bad loans had improved to 44 percent but needed to be maintained and in some cases improved.